aoyingxue/GitNote/README.md

 I used a few different types of markdown softwares such as gitnote, typora. gitnote has a few syncing and signing in problems so i chose to use typora on my mac. but gitnote seems fine working on linux.

+If LaTex is needed, you could install a chrome extension called "MathJax Plugin for Github" for previewing the LaTex equations.